How does Radio New Zealand make its audience research information public?

 While live streaming through the website is captured in the normal 40 week surveys, time-shifted listening such as audio-on-demand or podcasting is not.

 Time-shifted listening therefore represents additional listening, above and beyond the live audience figures shown above.
 Time-shifted listening reaches new audiences for Radio New Zealand, such as New Zealanders living overseas.

 Since the launch of the current version of the Radio New Zealand website there has been huge growth in website listening.

-Radio New Zealand Concert's Classic Morning has a cume audience of 46,000 and Cadenza has 43,000 listeners.
-The Works and Composer of the Week have 38,000 listeners and 37,000 listeners respectively.
+Radio New Zealand Concert's Classic Morning has a cume audience of 51,000.
+Cadenza and The Works each have 42,000 listeners, while Composer of the Week has 40,000 listeners.

 Definitions: - 'Cumulative audience' is the number of different listeners to a programme over a week.
 'Station share' is the percentage of all radio listening that is done during a particular programme time; it takes into account the number of people listening and how long they listen.
 These audience figures relate to live listening.

 [Source: The All New Zealand Radio Survey, Nielsen, Full Year Quarter 4 2013, among people aged 15+ nationwide.
 The sample size for this period was 4,126 people.]

 How do Radio New Zealand National and Radio New Zealand Concert compare to other radio stations?